Phatthalung and Songkhla Travel Photography

 A photography collection, showcasing the diverse landscapes of Phatthalung and Songkhla

-The provinces of Phatthalung and Songkhla are located in the very south of Thailand, on the west coast of the large Songkhla Lake.
+Phatthalung and Songkhla provinces are located in the very south of Thailand, on the west coast of the large Songkhla Lake.
 They are close to two huge lakes of great natural beauty that play an essential part in the life of local people.
 I visited Thale Noi lake (which in Thai, means ‘small sea’) and the Sripakpra area for a few days in the months of September and October 2014.

 Thale Noi is a vast freshwater lagoon, in the north of Songkhla lake.
 This is one of Thailand’s richest biodiversity sites, with many local plants, migratory and indigenous birds.
 In the summer months (January to March), when the lagoon is covered with red lotus flowers, hundreds of thousands of birds migrate in this wetland area to feed.
 This period is truly a must-visit attraction for birdwatchers and photographers.